Cover

 I have contracted mpox, what happens now?

-It is important you stay home and do not have contact with others.
-By self-isolating you are reducing the risk of the virus being passed on to others.
+It is important you minimise contact with others and cover up any lesions, if present, to reduce the risk of the virus being passed on to others.

 Mpox is a manageable infection for most people, and usually gets better by itself within 2-4 weeks.
 It is important to drink lots of fluids, and remember that taking pain relief can help with pain, body aches, headache, and fever.
 Your healthcare provider will be able to assist with this.